deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18798/index.md

 {{< lead >}}

-This research tackles the challenge of improving visual reasoning in large language models (LLMs), specifically for understanding and answering questions about charts.
-Manually creating high-quality training data for this task is expensive and time-consuming.
-To solve this, the researchers propose a new method called Code-as-Intermediary Translation (CIT).
-CIT uses code as a bridge between visual charts and text.
-The code translates the visual information in a chart into a textual representation that an LLM can easily understand.
-Using CIT, they created a new dataset called REACHQA, containing 3,000 charts and 20,000 question-answer pairs.
-When LLMs are trained using REACHQA, they perform significantly better on various chart-related benchmarks and even show improvement on general mathematical reasoning tasks.
-This demonstrates that their method is effective in improving the model's ability to reason with visual information and isn't limited to just charts.
-The code and dataset are publicly available, making it easy for other researchers to build upon this work.
+This research tackles the challenge of enhancing multimodal large language models (MLLMs) with advanced visual reasoning abilities, particularly for complex chart question answering (CQA).
+The key contribution is a novel data synthesis method called Code-as-Intermediary Translation (CIT).
+CIT uses code as a bridge between visual chart representations and textual descriptions, allowing LLMs to understand and reason about cross-modal information.
+This approach is significantly more efficient and cost-effective than traditional manual data collection and annotation.
+Using CIT, the researchers created REACHQA, a new dataset with 3,000 reasoning-intensive charts and 20,000 Q&A pairs.
+Experiments demonstrate that fine-tuning models on REACHQA substantially improves their performance on various chart-related benchmarks, even generalizing to broader mathematical reasoning tasks.
+This work offers a valuable approach for developing advanced visual reasoning capabilities in LLMs and creating high-quality multimodal datasets efficiently.

 {{< /lead >}}